zulip/zulip-gci/tasks/user-guides.md

 * Add a link to your guide under the "Table of contents" heading in `templates/zerver/help/index.md`.
 One goal is that by the end of GCI, that page will just be the table of contents.
+* Verify your documentation looks as you intended and all links work;
+  it's common to make small mistakes in the markdown that cause your documentation to not look right.
 * Add a commit and submit a pull request to the https://github.com/zulip/zulip/ repository.
 The title of both the commit and the pull request should be `docs: Add user guide for *feature*`.